 Intermission - College Guidance Notes for Undergraduate Students

-Please note, if you are registered as a graduate student you should refer to this guidance and not the following information, which is for undergraduate students only.
+Please note, if you are registered as a graduate student you should refer to the guidance on the University of Cambridge website and not the following information, which is for undergraduate students only.

 During the course of your studies you may find that you are unable to continue because of a health condition (physical or mental), disability-related issues, bereavement, financial reasons, or another serious reason.
 In these circumstances, you can apply for permission to take time out (normally an academic or calendar year) by intermitting in order to get back on track.